Anacostia station: Federal delays

 Construction of the Anacostia station was also delayed by a land controversy involving the federal government.
 Metro planned to tunnel under the Anacostia River to connect the Anacostia station with the proposed Navy Yard station, but the south end of the tunnel would have required the relocation of a 25 acre plant nursery maintained by the federal government to provide Congress with flowers and trees.
 Because the nursery was on federally owned land, moving it required an Act of Congress.
 The District of Columbia agreed to provide $29 million in federally provided highway funds to move the nursery (arguing that the land would be used to build a parking garage and lot for use by commuters using the Anacostia station), but the Federal Highway Administration ruled the funds could not be used for this purpose.
 The delay threatened to push the station's opening to 1990, and some officials worried that by then funds to build the Green Line would have run out.
 Metro proposed moving the nursery to Camp Simms, a former U.S. Army campground in the Congress Heights neighborhood.
 But construction on the Green Line was suspended for nearly two years due to federal budget cuts (see below), and in March 1983 the Architect of the Capitol agreed to move the nursery to a parcel of land in the Bellevue neighborhood.
-The United States House of Representatives and United States Senate passed legislation approving the move in March and June 1984, respectively.
+The United States House and Senate passed legislation approving the move in March and June 1984, respectively.

-But even as the nursery resiting issue was resolved, funding problems delayed construction on the station.
+But even as the nursery resitting issue was resolved, funding problems delayed construction on the station.
 Despite the funding troubles, Metro planned to seek contractors in March 1982 for a $60 million contract to tunnel under the Anacostia River, a $60 million contract to build the Anacostia station, and a $100 million contract to build the Navy Yard station.

 In October 1982, Metro estimated that opening of the Green Line to Anacostia would happen in the "late 1980s," and in November the Metro staff report recommended construction of the Rosecroft Raceway route.

 More cuts in federal construction funds for Metro further delayed construction of the Anacostia station.
 Metro announced in December 1982 that the station would not open until late 1989 at the earliest.
 Metro, for the first time in its history, formally announced that (absent full construction funding) it could not build the Green Line, the Red Line from Wheaton to Glenmont, or the Yellow Line from Franconia-Springfield to King Street–Old Town.